AndreiMoraru123/ContextCollector/README.md

 The encoder is a beheaded pretrained ResNet-152 model that outputs a feature vector of size 2048 x W x H  for each image, where W and H are both the ```encoded_image_size``` used in the last average pooling.
 The original paper proposed an encoded size of 14.

-As ResNet was originally designed as a classifier, the last layer is going to be the activation function ```Softmax```.
+Since ResNet was originally designed as a classifier, the last layer is going to be the activation function ```Softmax```.

-However, since PyTorch deals with it using implicitly using ```CrossEntropyLoss```, the only layers that need to be beheaded are the last linear fully connected layer and the average pool layer, which will be replaced by the custom average pool layer, for which we you and I can choose the pooling size.
+However, since PyTorch deals with probabilities implicitly using ```CrossEntropyLoss```, the classifier will not be present, and the only layers that need to be beheaded are the last linear fully connected layer and the average pooling layer, which will be replaced by the custom average pooling layer, for which you and I can choose the pooling size.

 The ```freeze_grad``` function is there if you need to tailor how many (if any) of the encoder layers do you want to train (optional, since the Net is pretrained).